4 Centrality and Importance

 Figure 4.4: Visualiation of Katz centrality.
 Node size and color are proportional to centrality: larger nodes in darker blue have higher centrality.
 We can again compare and contrast with our previous centrality measures.

-Katz centrality keeps several of the nice features of eigenvector centrality while avoiding the zero-centrality pitfalls.
+Katz centrality keeps several of the nice features of eigenvector centrality while avoiding the zero-centrality pitfalls in directed networks.
 It’s also relatively quick to calculate.

-However, if a node with high Katz centrality points to many other nodes in a directed network, then they will all “inherit” this high centrality as well, which may be undesirable.
+However, if a node with high Katz centrality points to many other nodes in a directed network, then those nodes will all “inherit” this high centrality as well.
+This may be intended behavior in some cases, but in other contexts it might seem strange to allow a single node to contribute lots of centrality to a large number of its neighbors.

 PageRank